Glenn Sherlock

-Glenn Patrick Sherlock (born September 26, 1960) is an American former professional baseball coach for the New York Mets.
-He was a coach in Major League Baseball (MLB) for the Pittsburgh Pirates, New York Mets and one of the original coaches for the Arizona Diamondbacks, serving for 19 consecutive seasons (1998–2016).
+Glenn Patrick Sherlock (born September 26, 1960) is an American former professional baseball coach.
+He was a coach in Major League Baseball (MLB) for the Pittsburgh Pirates, New York Mets, and one of the original coaches for the Arizona Diamondbacks, serving for 19 consecutive seasons (1998–2016).
 He was the team's longtime bullpen coach, although he spent stints as bench coach, first base coach and third base coach (2004; 2014).